 The lace curtains fluttered in the breeze from the air conditioner vents as sunlight filtered through and played across the oak floors, an occasional fleck of dust illuminating in the rays.
 The bed was made—the handmade quilt smooth, crisp and freshly washed, the pillows fluffed and arranged the way Millie liked them.
 Everything else was gone.
 The pictures, the books, the clothes, the vase that Millie had filled with fresh flowers every other morning, her hairbrush, his haphazard stack of ball caps on the top closet shelf—all of it had been stripped from the room; except for the quilt.
 That, Dan left behind.

 The living room sat similarly empty—nothing personal, only furniture.
 The kitchen cupboards were bare, the drawers emptied, the pantry hollow.
 The stove had been scrubbed to a brilliant, stark shine.
 The barren refrigerator hummed quietly in the corner—naked, cold—foreign without the colorful scraps of paper, decorated in Millie’s handwriting, stuck to it with plastic fruit magnets.
-Grocery lists and honey-do’s, reminders of appointments or birthdays, jokes she had heard, lyrics of songs that inspired her, little bits and pieces of Millie and her gorgeous mind—all of them removed, and never to be replaced.
+Grocery lists and honey-do’s, reminders of appointments, birthdays, jokes she loved, lyrics of songs that inspired her, little bits and pieces of Millie and her gorgeous mind—all of them removed, never to be replaced.

 Dan shifted the strap of the duffel bag higher onto his shoulder and whistled for Dolly.
 The Lab, who had been watching him studiously from where she lay in a warm patch of sunlight on the living room rug, struggled to stand.
 Rapidly approaching old age, grey covered her snout.
 Arthritis had begun to settle in her hips.
 Her first few steps were accentuated with a heavy limp.
 Gradually, her stiff joints worked themselves out as she fell into step alongside Dan and followed him out of the apartment for the final time.